MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 - Result (object) - An object containing image data and meta information.
 This object is only sent if you pass `true` for Base64.
 You can save the image by manually downloading it either from the browser or your REST client.
   - base64 (string) - A string containing the Base64-encoded image data.
   - format (string) - The type and format of the image returned.
-  - height (int) - The height of the image in pixels.
+  - height (integer) - The height of the image in pixels.
   - name (string) - The name of the image.
-  - width (int) - The width of the image in pixels.
+  - width (integer) - The width of the image in pixels.

 ```json
 {